fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

   - CSH
 ms.custom:
   - Reporting
-description: How to setup a SMS Brand and Campaign in Teams Admin Center
+description: How to setup a SMS Campaign in Teams Admin Center
 ---

-# Setting up SMS Brand and Campaign in Teams Admin Center
+# Setting up SMS Campaign in Teams Admin Center

 This article is for IT administrators and IT professionals who are enabling Short Message Service (SMS) in Teams.
-It is an accompaniment when using Microsoft’s Teams Admin Center (TAC) to register their company Brand with The Campaign Registry (TCR) and when building a Campaign to define their company’s Short Message Service (SMS) use cases.
+It is an accompaniment when using Microsoft’s Teams Admin Center (TAC) to register their company's SMS campaign with The Campaign Registry (TCR).

 ## Prerequisites

-Ensure fundamental understanding of the **purpose** for a Brand and Campaign, as described in the article, [Learn about SMS Texting in Teams](sms-overview.md)
+Ensure fundamental understanding of the **purpose** for a Campaign, as described in the article, [Learn about SMS Texting in Teams](sms-overview.md)

 To proceed with enabling Teams users with SMS capabilities, the following must be provisioned: